gippoo/pizzacat/README.md

 # pizzacat

-Same idea as using a conv net on mnist but applied to [I'm an inline-style link with title](https://github.com/googlecreativelab/quickdraw-dataset "Google's Quickdraw data")
+Same idea as using a conv net on mnist but applied to [Google's Quickdraw data.](https://github.com/googlecreativelab/quickdraw-dataset "Google's Quickdraw data")